taybro23/tbphotography_ms1/README.md

 * [Wireframes](assets/wireframes/photography.pdf)

+# Features.

+## **Existing Features.**

+### **Across All Pages.**

+* Navbar
+  * The navbar is has been set to "fixed top" so that it will alway be accessible and pages can easily be navigated between.
+This improves overall user experience.
+* Responsive design
+  * My website was built mobile first and is fully responsive.
+This was done using Bootstrap.
+* Hover effects
+  * I used hover effects throughout the website to make the site more visually appealing and to help users navigate more easily.
+* Colour scheme
+  * I used background colours throughout my site to differentiate between sections.
+This makes it more pleasing to the eye and helps to break the view up from a pure white background features on many sites.

+### **Home.**
+* Large homepage image
+  * The large homepage image welcomes people to the site and lets them get a taste of what to expect throughout the rest of the site.
+The bright colours and welcoming layout make sure that the user has a great intial response to the design.

+### **About Me.**
+* Central photo
+  * The central photo of myself allows people to see who I am, and it also adds a personal touch to the website.
+* Carousel review section
+  * For the review section on my website I wanted it to look good and flow well with the rest of the site.
+  I achieved this by implimenting a carousel.
+Users are able to easily flick between reviews without being bombarded with paragraphs and paragraphs of text at one time.

+### **Gallery.**
+* Area breakdown
+  * Gallery is broken down into areas where photos were taken.
+This allows the user to see my versatility as a photographer and get an idea of what they can expect from me.

+### **Contact Me.**

 # Design.
 ## **Typography.**
 * Open Sans Condensed – This is the main font I used for the site due to its simple and clean look.